Tax Carnival Ecstasy – July 30, 2013

 Most people agree with President Obama’s plan to require millionaires to put a significant amount of their income toward their 2012 taxes.
 However, the same people would prefer to see a cut in spending rather than a millionaire tax to help balance the federal budget.
 These results come from an Associated Press-GfK Poll.

 The survey shows that Obama’s millionaire tax plan has a lot of support.
 However, his plan has not changed people’s opinions on how to bring down the budget deficit.
 United States deficits have been larger than $1 trillion dollars a year.
-Sixty-five percent of the people polled agreed with President Obama’s plan to tax millionaires at a rate equal to 30 percent of their income.
-According to the poll, only 26 percent of those surveyed were against the idea.
+Sixty-five percent of the people … Read more at 2011 Taxes.